Table of contents

 If you’re planning your estate and need to use permanent life insurance as part of the perfect solution, joint coverage may be the right fit for you.

 Contact us today at info@briansoinsurance.com or 604-928-1628 for a free consultation.
 We will customize a joint policy for you based on your personal and financial situation.
-Or use the tool below to request a joint last-to-die life insurance quote right away.
+Or use the tool below to request a second-to-die life insurance quote right away.
 We will deliver personalized quotes straight to your inbox.

 Get Your Joint Last-To-Die Life Insurance Quote Now